-MACHINISTS (3T)
+MACHINISTS (3T) FORMERLY: DDT 200 3 credits

 This course provides the students with terms and definitions, theory of orthographic projection, and other information required to interpret drawings used in the machine trades.
 Topics include multiview projections, pictorial drawings, dimensions and notes, lines and symbols, and sketching.
 Upon completion, students should be able to interpret blueprint drawings used in the machine trades.